dotnet/docs/docs/machine-learning/tutorials/text-classification-tf.md

 `IMDBPrediction` is the prediction class used after the model training. `IMDBPrediction` has a single `float` array (`Prediction`) and a `VectorType` attribute.

+### Adding context

 The [MLContext class](xref:Microsoft.ML.MLContext) is a starting point for all ML.NET operations.
 Initializing `mlContext` creates a new ML.NET environment that can be shared across the model creation workflow objects.
 It's similar, conceptually, to `DBContext` in Entity Framework.

-You prepare the application, and then load data:

 1. Replace the `Console.WriteLine("Hello World!")` line in the `Main` method with the following code to declare and initialize the mlContext variable: